Characters: Rurouni Kenshin The Ten Swords

 - Empty Shell: When controlled by Saizuchi, again.

-- Expy: His armored form is noted in the manga's notes to be based off Evangelion Unit 01.
+- Expy: His armored form is stated in the manga's notes to be based off the God Soldier from Nausicaa.

 - Gentle Giant: One who towered over buildings, and despite his terrifying armor, he becomes one of the most normal characters in the series.